zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 target key; an attempt to add a node to a full list succeeds if the node is closer than the furthest node on the list, which is removed to make room.
 For each node `N` on the list we maintain a forward chain `c(N)`.
-Whenever we receive a response to a request (including a forward request) sent to `N` along a forward chain `C`, we set `c(N)` to `C` if this does not increase the chain length.
+Whenever we receive a response to a request sent to `N` along a forward chain `C`, we set `c(N)` to `C` if this does not increase the chain length.
+Moreover, we similarly update `c(N')` for each node `N'` in the chain `C`, setting it to the truncation of `C` which is the chain leading to `N` if this does not increase the chain length.

-To prevent exponential growth in traffic during the search process, we also maintain an associated "pending response set" consisting of up to `k` requests; whenever the algorithm below talks of sending a Data Search request to a node `N`, we in fact first try to add a corresponding entry to this set.
+To prevent exponential growth in traffic during the search process, we also maintain an associated "pending response set" associated to the lookup list, consisting of up to `k` requests; whenever the algorithm below talks of sending a Data Search request to a node `N`, we in fact first try to add a corresponding entry to this set.
 This fails if the set is full of requests to nodes at least as close to the target as `N`, and then no request is actually sent.
 Otherwise, the request is added with a timestamp, with the oldest request to the node furthest from the target being deleted to make room if necessary, and the request is sent.
 The node is deleted from the set when a response is received or after 3 seconds.

 Initially, and periodically while the lookup list is not full, we populate the list by sending Data Search requests via `[]` to random announce nodes (see